eloiaro5/BurcatDatasharpProtocol/README.md

-Protocol is functional, but updates are underway; first functional release, including git branching, will be releases soon
+Protocol is almost functional, but updates are underway; first functional release, including git branching, will be releases soon